Phoenix Performing Arts Programs

 Doctor of Philosophy in Theatre (Theatre for Youth)

 Applicants to this PhD program must submit samples of scholarly writing; interviews are also recommended.
-This 90-credit program includes a 30-credit core with 24 credits of research for the dissertation and 6 hours of study in research methodology.
+This 90-credit program includes a 30-credit core with 24 credits for the dissertation and 6 hours of study in research methodology.
 Students are required to complete a foreign language exam, the finalized dissertation and written/oral comprehensive exams.

 Glendale Community College